philologus-discipulus/Book_Display_Public/README.md

 /templates/frame.html

-Note that any content within curly brackets (ie. {}) should not be changed; this is embedded content from the server and is distinct from the surrounding css/html.
+Note that any content within curly brackets (ie. {}) should not be changed; this is embedded content from the server (see Flask for more details) and is distinct from the surrounding css/html.

 It is recommended that you not change any ids, nor any class defined in the html (eg. class = "book"), but rather change the styling of the class in the book_display.css.
 The reason for this is that the javascript functions in /static/rotate.js rely on the class name to find certain elements.
 The javascript also toggles the display of those elements from "block" to "none" and visa versa to control visibility.